-- how the research is undertaken, for example, through consideration of tuakana-teina relationships that will change across the team at different stages of the project - your approach to building the capability of emerging or new researchers and others in the community of interest - your approach to the dissemination of research findings.5
+- how the research is undertaken, for example, through consideration of tuakana-teina relationships that will change across the team at different stages of the project - your approach to building the capability of emerging or new researchers and others in the community of interest - your approach to the dissemination of research findings.
+The Project Output Portfolio (available here) outlines TLRI expectations for dissemination of research findings.